Scattering of Capillary Waves By a Cylindrical Meniscus: Problem Statement

 \section{Problem Statement}

 In our otherwise quiescent air-water system, the surface tension $\sigma$, fluid density $\rho$, gravitational acceleration $g$, and viscosity $\mu$ are fixed.
-A cylinder of radius $a$ with a contact angle $\varphi_c$ (or equivalently the contact height $h_c$) uniquely determines a circularly symmetric meniscus profile.
-With a solid, semi-infinite cylinder (hard), as opposed to a thin disc (translucent), we do not need to consider finite depth or transmission effects.
+A cylinder of radius $a$ with a static (under quiescent conditions) contact angle $\varphi_c$ uniquely determines a circularly symmetric meniscus profile (with a unique contact line height $h_c$).
+With a solid, semi-infinite cylinder (opaque), as opposed to a thin disc (translucent), we do not need to consider finite depth or transmission effects.
 Additionally, pinning the meniscus to the rim of the cylinder allows us to avoid considerations of slip effects \cite{mahdmina1990scattering,zhang2013capillary}.
 Finally, the incident waves are to be monochromatic (with frequency $f$, wavenumber $k$) to avoid dispersive effects, sufficiently within the capillary regime to neglect gravitational effects, planar, and are of small characteristic amplitude $\epsilon$ to avoid non-linear effects away from the meniscus \cite{crapper1957exact}.

-Our system then reduces to five non-dimensional parameters, of which only the first three are effectively tuneable: the contact angle $\varphi_c$, the radius $\frac{a}{\ell_c}$, the scattering size parameter $X=ka$, the small characteristic amplitude $\epsilon k \ll 1$, and the fixed Laplace number $\text{La} = \frac{\sigma \rho \ell_c}{\mu^2}$ \footnote{One can equivalently non-dimensionalize as to instead obtain the capillary number $\text{Ca} = \frac{\mu c_g}{\sigma}$, where $c_g$ is the group velocity.
-One may view this as physically more meaningful than the Laplace number in some contexts since a crude estimate of the rate of decay of capillary waves is $\gamma = 2\text{Ca}k$.}, where $\ell_c = \sqrt{\frac{\sigma}{\rho g}}=2.71$ mm is the capillary length which will be used as our length scale in all discussions and plots going forward ($\ell_c=1$).
+Our system then reduces to five non-dimensional parameters, of which only the first three are effectively tuneable: the static contact angle $\varphi_c$, the radius $\frac{a}{\ell_c}$, the scattering size parameter $X=ka$, the small characteristic amplitude $\epsilon k \ll 1$, and the fixed Laplace number $\text{La} = \frac{\sigma \rho \ell_c}{\mu^2}$ \footnote{One can equivalently non-dimensionalize as to instead obtain the capillary number $\text{Ca} = \frac{\mu c_g}{\sigma}$, where $c_g$ is the group velocity.
+While this is not a constant of the system, one may view this as physically more meaningful than the Laplace number in some contexts since a crude estimate of the rate of decay of capillary waves is $\gamma = 2\text{Ca}k$.}, where $\ell_c = \sqrt{\frac{\sigma}{\rho g}}=2.71$ mm is the capillary length which will be used as our length scale in all discussions and plots going forward ($\ell_c=1$).